XinYaoDev/obsidian-rag-plugin/README.md

 ## 📸 Screenshots

-_(Placeholder for screenshot showing the sidebar chat, Deep Thinking toggle, and expanded reasoning block)_
+_(Placeholder for screenshot showing the sidebar chat, code block header styles, and the full-text copy button)_

 ---